cul/dlst-studio/_posts/2019-01-05-new-year-new-studio.md

 from universities around the world to discuss their work.

-In 2018, it became increasingly clear that the Studio was not just an experimental space but a space central to CUL’s core [strategic directions](https://strategicdirections.library.columbia.edu/).
+In 2018, it became increasingly clear that the Studio was not just an experimental space but a space central to Columbia University Libraries’ core [strategic directions](https://strategicdirections.library.columbia.edu/).
 The ahierarchical structure of the Open Lab aims to foster inclusion as a founding principle, making use of that inclusion to inspire inquiry, catalyze